 How to Open 001 Files

 How to open 001 files or extract them with 7-zip.
 The following simple solution covers opening or extracting split files that use numbered extensions like .001, .002, .003, .004 etc. These archived files have been "split" by number into separate parts using a "file splitter".
-Each numbered file contains only a part or piece of the whole program.
-In order for the application or program to work, the pieces or parts will need to be "joined" back together and then extracted using a "file joiner" tool.

 In some cases, joining the parts will end up extracting an ISO or Bin file.
 In other cases, the pieces might end up making a directory of installation files for a program.
 Sometimes even containing the entire program in ready to run .exe "executable" form.